 - Oral liquid: Store in the refrigerator.
 Do not freeze.
 Discard any medicine you have not used after 14 days.

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

 - Birth control pills, implants, or shots may not work while you are using penicillin.
-To keep from getting pregnant, use another form of birth control such as condoms, a diaphragm, or a contraceptive foam or jelly.
+To keep from getting pregnant, use another form of birth control.

 Warnings While Using This Medicine:

-- Make sure your doctor knows if you are pregnant or breastfeeding, or if you have asthma, allergies, kidney disease, liver disease, or problems with absorbing food.
-Tell your doctor if you have ever had an allergic reaction to a cephalosporin antibiotic (such as cefaclor, cefadroxil, cephalexin, Ceftin®, or Keflex®).
+- Tell your doctor if you are pregnant or breastfeeding, or if you have asthma, allergies, kidney disease, liver disease, or digestion problems.
+Tell your doctor if you had an allergic reaction to a cephalosporin antibiotic.

 - Call your doctor if your symptoms do not improve or if they get worse.

 - Keep all medicine out of the reach of children.
 Never share your medicine with anyone.

 Call your doctor right away if you notice any of these side effects: